Chymyst/chymyst-core/docs/concurrency.md

 - We need at least an applicative functor to be able to parallelize computations.
 This is Level 1.
 - Adding `flatMap` to an applicative functor makes it into a monad, and we don't know any intermediate-power functors.
 Monadic streams is Level 2.
-- Adding recursion raises Level 2 to Level 3.
+- Adding recursion to the monad will raise Level 2 to Level 3.
 There doesn't seem to be anything in between "non-recursive" and "recursive" powers.
 - Level 4 supports arbitrary concurrency.
 In computer science, several concurrency formalisms have been developed (Petri nets, CSP, pi-calculus, Actor model, join calculus), which are all equivalent in power to each other.
 I do not know of a concurrency language that is strictly less powerful than Level 4 but more powerful than Level 3.

 It is possible to take a level 3 framework and add a single feature that goes beyond the expressive power of Level 3.
-For instance, we can add `firstResult(A,B)` as a primitive to a streaming framework.
+For instance, we could add `firstResult(a, b)` as a primitive to a streaming framework.
 However, this single feature might not be sufficient to implement other Level 4 tasks.

 Similarly, adding a primitive for starting a new thread to a Level 1 framework will enable users to perform certain tasks but not others.

 I conjecture that the result of adding a single high-level feature to a lower-level framework will be a new framework that is hard to use because some concurrency tasks cannot be naturally expressed in it while others can.
-Users will have to work around these deficiencies or constantly ask for new features to be added to the framework, and the design of the program will become difficult to understand.
+Users will have to work around these deficiencies or constantly ask for new features to be added to the framework, and the design of concurrent programs will become difficult to understand.

 # Which level to use?